 This book is an important contribution to a culture struggling to confront death and deal with grief.

 5.THE RULES OF INHERITANCE by Claire Bidwell Smith

 A raw, brutal and touching memoir about Claire’s struggle with life following the death of her beloved mother.
-Both of the author’s parents were diagnosed with cancer when she was fourteen.
-Claire takes us on a heartbreaking journey.
+Both of the author’s parents were diagnosed with cancer when she was fourteen and Claire takes us on a heartbreaking journey of loss and grief.
 Powerful and emotional it was Claire’s recounting of the suffering and subsequent death of her father towards the book’s end that really got me.
 I sat sobbing quietly in a local coffee shop, the book held close to my face, unable to cease my flow of tears.
 Claire is a talented writer with a bounty of wisdom to share.